hummingbot/hummingbot-site/docs/blog/posts/academy-measure-performance-crypto-trading/index.md

 categories:
   - Academy
 tags:
-  - Misc
+  - Running Hummingbot
 ---

-# How to measure performance in crypto trading
+# Managing performance in crypto trading

 ![cover](cover.jpg)

 Tracking your crypto trading profit or loss (P&L) is crucial in evaluating the effectiveness of your trading strategies, investment decisions, and portfolio management strategy.
 In traditional financial markets, determining profits and losses is a relatively straightforward task as conventions and regulations are well-established.
 However, tracking P&L when trading crypto can be much more challenging because of: